Dunnsk2204/bidone/tests/README.md

 ## Step 3 — Run the tests

 NOTE: The frontend and backend services do not need starting seperately.
-As long as the bidshop and bidone (test app), are within the same folder, the frontend and backend servers will spin up automatically.
+As long as the bidshop and bidone (test app), are within the same folder i.e (Desktop), the frontend and backend servers will spin up automatically, via the webserver in playwright.config.ts

 ```bash
 npx playwright test